-Reduce your rebound to help absorb impact and lower your chance of slipping on obstacles.
+Slow down your rebound speed slightly to lower your chance of slipping on obstacles.
 Lower your tire pressure by by 2 to 3 PSI to increase grip, confidence, and control.
 The bigger your tire contact patch (or your bike’s footprint) the more it can conform with the trail and obstacles to give you much-needed grip in the slick.

 Tire selection – there are two schools of thought: